rabirabirara/goober-eats-rust/README.md

   <li>On run, check through file for deliveries set; if found, then recall tour and use that; skip optimization</li>
 </ol>

 This is what it would take to implement a tour optimization cache.
+(Or so I think; I've never done it before.)

 Well, to be frank, I would love instead to implement a different algorithm altogether.
 I at a point in time considered using some sort of poor approximation algorithm, such as Christofide's algorithm (bringing us at least into 3/2 of optimality); but I did not have the time to implement that.
 However, if I'm going to be spending time on this algorithm,